delta62/stagepipe/README.md

 Note that it *is* valid to terminate a pipeline with multipe pipes even though only one output will be produced.
-In the previous example, the output of the pipeline would be the output of the `greetUser` function.
+In the previous example, the output of the pipeline would be the output of the `getFirstName` function.

 ### Stages